Glencore’s Ulan Mine Modification 6

 Glencore does not publicly report methane emissions from Ulan Mine and maintains that the operation is a low emitter, asserting there are no feasible measures to reduce fugitive methane emissions.

 This assessment does not meet the requirements of the NSW Environmental Planning and Assessment Act.
 It fails to properly assess the environmental, social and economic impacts of all greenhouse gas emissions, including Scope 3 emissions, as required by law following the Mt Pleasant Mine decision.
+The NSW Net Zero Commission's Coal Mining Emissions Spotlight Report (December 2025) directly addresses this issue; the mine's response is to dismiss it as singling out coal unfairly.

 Without full disclosure and assessment of emissions, the climate impacts of this project cannot be properly understood or justified.